This document has been updated as of Ny’alotha in Battle for Azeroth

-- Mumble – And the setup of – specifically feedback.
-Will I be a hindrance while talking on Mumble?
+- Discord – And the setup of – specifically feedback.
+Can I hear and speak?

-Old raiders will likely be looking through this saying pft, I do all that, but some new players might look at this list and say ‘It’s just not worth it’.
-Firstly, it couldn’t be more worth it.
-When you down a new boss for the first time you will know what I mean.
-Secondly, this is not a list of ‘if you don’t know it, you can’t come’.
-What I am hoping to achieve through this document is two fold.
-To give old raiders an idea of priorities for War Machine so there is no confusion on expectations.
+Experienced raiders do the above as part of their playing time.
+There is plenty of room for beginning raiders to adjust to the new environment – whether that means setting up Discord, installing and setting up new addons.
+It might sound like a list of chores but it is only delivered as a guide if you have inhibitions or uncertainty about whether you could possibly ever raid.
+When you down a new boss for the first time you will know the thrill and the hunger that drives wanting to do the above to get on with it again.
+What this this document aims to achieve is twofold.
+Firstly, to give experienced raiders an idea of priorities for War Machine so there is no confusion on expectations.
 And to give some of the newer raiders a tool to use as a yard stick for raid readiness.
 Bottom line, we want everyone to have a shot but we are also in no rush.
 If you don’t think you fit the bill or just don’t feel ready then don’t worry.
 Like the Army Rangers say ‘No one gets left behind’ and just because we move on to a new boss does not mean we won’t do older content.
 We are all here to help so don’t just chuck it in and give up because you are not ready at ground zero.

 Now on to each area separately: